divinerites/plausible-hugo/README.md

 1. Call the partial `plausible_head.html` in your own `<head>` section.

 > ### ***That's it !
 It works***.
 Nothing more is needed

----
-Please, consider **leaving a star on Github if you like it**.

----

 ### Mininum `config.toml` file